samyIO/public/agent-concepts/terraform-agent/README.md

 IaC provides a more deterministic structure with clearer resource dependencies than general-purpose code, which significantly reduces the complexity of context window optimization - one of the fundamental challenges in AI-assisted coding.

-For more benefits please refer to the displayed diagram.
+For more benefits please refer to the diagram displayed.